Author:

-Maggie Macnab has been recognized as an innovative design communicator for over three decades in design publications and with international honors.
-She has written two books on design theory, Design by Nature (New Riders, 2011) and Decoding Design (F+W, 2008).
-She teaches at Santa Fe University of Art and Design, Institute of American Indian Arts, the University of New Mexico, and Santa Fe Community College, and speaks and leads workshops on designing with nature in mind.
-Maggie is committed to beautiful and functional design and creative problem solving based in nature's richly practical process.
-Macnab Design Design by Nature Decoding Design
+Maggie Macnab has been recognized as an innovative design communicator and logo designer for over three decades.
+She has written two books on design theory, Design by Nature (New Riders, 2011) and Decoding Design (F+W, 2008), and most recently hosted Designing Effective Logos, a logo-design training video series.
+Maggie is a design educator at various universities and colleges, and gives workshops on designing with nature in mind.
+She is committed to beautiful, functional design and creative problem solving based in nature’s richly practical process.

 Read more...